 Exactech’s knee system has a unique story that began more than 4 decades ago at Hospital for Special Surgery in New York, one of the world’s leading orthopaedic research and treatment institutions.

-Built on a rich design history and foundation, Exactech’s knee systems continue to demonstrate excellent long-term results1, helping hundreds of thousands of patients around the world regain their mobility.
+Built on a rich design history and foundation, Exactech’s knee systems continue to demonstrate excellent long-term results1, helping patients around the world regain their mobility.
+With the addition of Exactech’s newest knee system, Truliant®, surgeons are given greater flexibility in the OR with implants that are designed to accommodate a wide variety of patient anatomies.

 A minimally invasive surgical approach for knee replacement is designed to minimize disruption of tissue surrounding the knee.
 Specially designed surgical instruments are used to prepare the femur and tibia and place a standard knee replacement implant through a small incision – 4 to 6 inches.
 In addition to a small incision, the surgical approach to gain access to the knee joint avoids trauma to the quadriceps tendon and muscles in the front of the thigh.